Public installation on the Anvil Centre, New Westminster, April 2024-March 2025

 12 x 32 inches

 There is a significant Filipino presence in New Westminster, which began in the 1990s, with Tagalog becoming a common mother tongue spoken in the city.
 The city’s museum collection and archives, however, do not yet reflect this thriving community.
-In presenting this large-scale, culturally significant image on the façade of a civic building, Zalamea asks how we can support and celebrate the presence of diasporic communities and their diversity.
+In presenting this large-scale image on the façade of a civic building, the work highlights the diversity of Filipino culture and celebrates the presence of the thriving Filipino-Canadian community.